Archive for March 6th, 2013

 Art, entertainment

 The West-Eastern Divan Orchestra is the love-child of conductor Daniel Barenboim and the late Palestinian scholar Edward Said.
 Created ten years ago, it is made up of young musicians from Israel and Arab countries throughout the Middle East.
-The founders shared the belief that music can provide a pathway to understanding in the region through [...]
+The founders shared the belief that music can provide a pathway to […]

 Ballet Austin